apotterri/conjur-registry-proxy/README.md

 # Run

-You must first use `conjur init` to connect to the Conjur server protecting the registry.

 ```
 $ ./run.sh
 ```

 # Use

-Run as above, the proxy listens on port 80 for requests to forward.
+Run as above, the proxy listens on localhost port 80 for requests to forward.
 If you reference your Docker registry by name (e.g. `registry.tld`), you'll need to add an entry to `/etc/hosts`:

 ```
 127.0.0.1	registry.tld